 What Does This Mean for Employees?

-Understanding that severance pay is taxable is valuable knowledge for employees who know they will received severance payments.
+Understanding that severance pay is taxable is valuable knowledge for employees who know they will receive a severance payment.
 In many cases, employees have the opportunity to negotiate a severance pay package.
 Because they know they will be taxed, an employee could work with their soon-to-be former employer for a higher severance pay package.

 Are There Taxes on Unemployment Benefits?